Building & Housing Department

 Tenant Mailing Addresses

 The Van Aken District includes three new streets: Walker, Tuttle, and Meade.
-The Building Department is working with the U.S. Postal Service to create mailing addresses for these streets.
+The Building & Housing Department is working with the U.S. Postal Service to create mailing addresses for these streets.
 Your specific mailing address will be assigned by RMS.
 Please refer to the Master Mailing Address List (maintained by RMS).

 It is critical that all communications, including permit applications and plan submissions, reference the specific mailing address for the tenant location.
 Office tenants must also include their suite number.